-SEED TRANSACTION DEAL POINTS - 2020 STUDY The primary currency of any seed deal - i.e., the reason a manager will grant a seeder a significant economic interest in their business - is the seeder's provision of significant and durable capital, providing scale and liquidity support for the first fund.
-To ensure this capital is "sticky", managers require the seed investment to be "locked-up" for some duration, most often for 1-3 years.
-The nature of the lock-up varies between seed deals, with many managers preferring a "hard" lock-up, where the seed investment may not be redeemed for the entire duration of the lock-up period (subject to certain special redemption rights in the event of material adverse events, as discussed on the following page), while others are willing to agree to have a "soft" lock-up apply to the seed investment for some portion (or sometimes the entirety) of the lock-up period.
-"Soft" lock-ups traditionally take the form of "early" redemption charges and/or the loss or reduction of the economic sharing rights of the seeder.
-Following the expiration of the lock-up, the seed investment most commonly rolls into the underlying liquidity of the class into which it was invested.
-To the extent that such class is subject to separate lock-ups or investor/fund level gates, the seed investment often gets credit for "time served", such that the full amount of the seed investment would be eligible for redemption at the end of the lock-up period (assuming the lock-up period exceeds the aggregate gate).
-In such events, to balance the underlying portfolio liquidity concerns that inform the need for general lock-up period (with effectiveness as of the expiration of the lock-up period) so as to give the manager sufficient notice to create the requisite portfolio liquidity.
+The primary currency of any seed deal - i.e., the reason a manager will grant a seeder a significant economic interest in their business - is the seeder's provision of significant and durable capital, providing scale and, for liquid products, a type of "ballast" for the initial fund.
+For funds providing regular liquidity to their investors, to ensure this capital is "sticky", managers require the seed investment to be "locked-up" for some duration, most often for 1-3 years.
+For these liquid products, having a critical mass of capital that may not be redeemed helps "collateralize" the redemption rights of third-party investors because the quantum of potential redemptions as a percentage of overall AUM will be smaller than funds that do not have significant locked up capital; this benefit to third-party investors positions the seeded fund as comparing favorably to other investment funds during fundraising.

+The nature of the lock-up varies between seed deals, with many managers preferring a "hard" lock-up, where the seed investment may not be redeemed for the entire duration of the lock-up period (subject to certain special redemption rights in the event of material adverse events, as discussed on the following page), and others willing to agree to a "soft" lock-up for some portion (or sometimes the entirety) of the lock-up period.
+"Soft" lock-ups traditionally take the form of early redemption charges and/or the loss or reduction of the revenue sharing rights of the seeder in connection with any redemptions.

+Following the expiration of the lock-up, the seed investment most commonly rolls into the liquidity of the class into which it was invested (often the founders' class or a special seed class whose terms otherwise mirror the founders' class).
+To the extent that such class is subject to separate lock-ups or investor/fund level gates, the seed investment often negotiates "credit for time served", such that the full amount of the seed investment would be eligible for redemption at the end of the lock-up period (assuming the lock-up period exceeds the aggregate gate).
+In such events, to balance the underlying portfolio liquidity concerns that inform the need for general lock-ups and/or gates, the seeder will be required to provide irrevocable notice of its election to redeem the seed investment well in advance of the expiration of the lock-up period (with effectiveness as of the expiration of the lock-up period) so as to give the manager sufficient notice to create the requisite portfolio liquidity.
 For example, a seed investor might be required to give such notice a year before the expiration of the lock-up if the underlying share class has quarterly liquidity subject to a 25% investor level gate.

-While the early stages of our observation period showed a wide variety of lock-up period durations, a clear trend has emerged for 2-3 year lock up periods - most typically these are "hard" lock-ups for the entire period, though a combination of 1-year "hard" lock-up and 1-year "soft" lock-up or similar structures are not uncommon.
-For more information, see our HFM Global article "Aligning Seed Investor Liquidity Rights", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.
+While the early years of our dataset showed a wide variety of lock-up period durations, a clear trend has emerged in recent years for 2-3 year lock-up periods.
+Most typically, these are "hard" lock-ups for the entire period - though a combination of a 1 or 2-year "hard" lock-up coupled with an additional 1-year "soft" lock-up is not uncommon.
+Importantly, our dataset for lock-ups and related terms is focused solely on liquid funds, as the concept is not relevant to illiquid investment vehicles.

+For more information on Lock-Up Terms, see our HFM Global article "Aligning Seed Investor Liquidity Rights", or contact your primary attorney at Seward & Kissel or Gary Anderson at anderson@sewkis.com for a copy.

+Early Termination of the Lock-Up / Commitment Period